-We found 3 pain specialists near Denver, CO who accept Medicaid.
+We found 4 pain specialists who accept Medicaid near Denver, CO.

 Clinical interests: INTERNAL MEDICINE, PAIN MEDICINE

-Dr. Ronald Valdivieso is a physician who specializes in pain medicine and anesthesiology.
-He obtained his medical school training at Catholic University of Santiago of Guayaquil, Faculty of Medical Sciences and performed his residency at a hospital affiliated with the University of South Florida (USF).
-Dr. Valdivieso is in-network for Medicare and Medicaid insurance.
-He is conversant in Spanish.
-His professional affiliations include Denver Health Medical Center and the University Physicians.
+Dr. Ronald Valdivieso is a specialist in anesthesiology and pain medicine.
+He works in Denver, CO and Aurora, CO.
+He attended medical school at International.
+He completed his residency training at a hospital affiliated with the University of South Florida (USF).
+Dr. Valdivieso takes Medicaid and Medicare insurance.
+Dr. Valdivieso speaks Spanish.
+He is affiliated with Denver Health Medical Center.

 - Implantable devices (intrathecal pump, spinal cord stimulator)

 - Nerve blocks (anesthetic injected into a nerve)

 - Alternative medicine therapies, such as biofeedback, acupuncture, and hypnosis